captaingroove/pastry/README.md

 ## Caveats

 - Currently, bracketed paste mode is permanently switched on.
+Bracketed paste mode is needed for avoiding the staircase effect when sending multiline selections.
+However, the majority of interpreters can handle this.